grz0zrg/fsynth/client/data/md/quickstart.md

 ### More examples

-Once done with the basics you may want to explore some examples in the workspace section, just browse the categories then click on an example to load it, all examples can be tweaked but changes are not saved, only the session code **main** and **library** can be saved.
+Once done with the basics you may want to explore some examples in the workspace section, just browse the categories then click on an example to load it, all examples can be tweaked but changes are not saved, only the session code **main** and **library** are saved and synchronized as you type.

 ## Help